vbier/habpanelviewer/app/src/main/assets/help.md

 > This only works with Android Lollipop or newer and a defined openHAB item of type **Image**
 > The jpeg quality is optional and defaults to the app setting.
 * CAPTURE_CAMERA *\<image item\>* *\<jpeg quality\>*: takes a picture, creates a compressed jpeg with the given quality and sends it to the openHAB image item
-> In case the pictures are too dark, try to increase the CAPTURE_CAMERA delay in the settings.
+> In case the pictures are too dark, try to increase the CAPTURE_CAMERA delay in the preferences.
 > The jpeg quality is optional and defaults to the app setting.
-* ENABLE_MOTION_DETECTION: enables the motion detection in the app settings.
+* ENABLE_MOTION_DETECTION: enables the motion detection in the app preferences.
-* DISABLE_MOTION_DETECTION: disables the motion detection in the app settings.
+* DISABLE_MOTION_DETECTION: disables the motion detection in the app preferences.

 ### command log
 Shows the last 100 commands that have been processed by HABPanelViewer.
 Color coding indicates processing status: